freshehrteam/openehr-sec/README.md

-# openEHR standard project structure
+# openEHR SEC Experimental work
-This is a standard structure oroginally developed by freshEHR for openEHR-related projects.
+This is a standard structure originally developed by freshEHR for openEHR-related projects.